FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 methods, this document uses SUT instead of [RFC2544] DUT.

-Device under test (DUT) can be re-introduced when analysing test results using whitebox techniques, but this document sticks to blackbox testing.
+Device under test (DUT) can be re-introduced when analysing test results using whitebox techniques, but that is outside the scope of this document.

 ## System Under Test